 If you do not work the Required Hours, you will lose your eligibility for medical coverage.
-(Note: Your eligibility may terminate for reasons other than a lack of Required Hours, for example, due to termination or lay-off.)
+Your eligibility may terminate for reasons other than a lack of Required Hours, such as due to termination or lay-off.

 If your eligibility ceases because you failed to earn the Required Hours, or due to termination or lay-off, you may elect COBRA Continuation Coverage.
 You will receive a COBRA notice and Loss of Eligibility letter.
 If you were on vacation, complete the applicable portion of the form and return to it to the Fund.
 If you are on approved family leave, complete the applicable portion of the form and attach a copy of the approval letter from your employer.

 Platinum and Platinum Plus participants may use state disability check stubs to extend their eligibility for benefits for six months or Workers Compensation check stubs to extend eligibility for 12 months.
 If you were on state disability or Worker’s Compensation, complete the applicable part of the form and submit with proof of payment from the state or the insurance carrier.

 Plan A and B Silver and Gold participants cannot extend their benefits, but should submit proof of payment for state disability or Workers Compensation to preserve their months of employment to maintain skip month eligibility when they return.

 To elect COBRA Continuation Coverage, complete and return the election form within 60 days of loss of coverage.